Board

 The board works in tandem with the Head of school while focusing on its primary work on long-range and strategic issues.

-Board service requires a significant commitment to the school and its welfare, observance of the highest ethical standards and principles of fiscal integrity, and a readiness to explore challenges and gain consensus with fellow trustees.
+Board service requires a significant commitment to the school and its welfare, observance of the highest ethical standards and principles of fiscal integrity, and a readiness to explore challenges and gain consensus with fellow board members.

 ORGANIZATION

-The Board of Trustees is composed of a minimum of 4 persons and a maximum of 8 voting members.
-The Head of School is a non-voting member.
+The Advisory Board is composed of a minimum of 4 persons and a maximum of 8 members.

-The Consul General of France in New York and the Cultural Attaché are invited to Board meetings, where they can serve as non-voting Observers.
-The Board of Trustees generally meets quarterly and has several standing committees which meet regularly and report to the Board.
+The Board generally meets quarterly and has several standing committees which meet regularly and report to the Board.
 Its working committees meet regularly, and then share their work, conclusions or recommendations during the meetings.
 The Board produces minutes, which are archived.

 MEMBERS